 Over the years, medical professionals and parents have come to realize that the earlier autism is diagnosed, the better.
+As parents, we need to know what those initial signs of autism are and how to look for them.
 But what about after the toddler years?
 What about learning to recognize the signs of autism in preschoolers?
 How do we best support preschoolers on the autism spectrum?

 How are the signs of autism in preschoolers different?